 1.1 Purpose of Funding

-1.1.1 Funding is intended to increase the artistic and cultural quality of film and television production and enhance the efficiency of the Bavarian film industry, thus ensuring cultural diversity.
-Furthermore, funding is also intended as a contribution to the strengthening of the audiovisual sector in Europe.
+1.1.1 Funding is intended to contribute to enhancing the artistic and cultural quality of film and television production and the performance of the Bavarian production industry, and to ensure a diverse cultural landscape.
+Additionally, funding is also intended to help strengthen the audiovisual sector in Europe.

-1.1.2 Criteria for the artistic and cultural quality are, among other aspects, the form and content, historical, contemporary, creative, social or societal relevance of the story, the narrative and linguistic form of the screenplay or treatment and the dialogue, the expected creative and visual realization of the work, as well as the competence of the participant film artists, above all, in the areas of direction, acting, art work, editing, scenography, production design and score.
-A balanced ratio of women and men among the filmmakers involved should be strived for.
+1.1.2 Criteria for artistic and cultural quality include the content, historical, contemporary, creative, social or societal relevance of the material, the narrative and linguistic development of the screenplay or treatment and the dialogues, the expected creative and visual realization of the work, as well as the competence of the participating film artists, especially in the areas of directing, acting, image design, editing, scenography, production design and music.
+A balanced ratio of women and men among the participating film artists is to be strived for.

 Funding may be granted in the following categories:

 - story and project development (Section 2)